sangcu/code-reviews-extension/README.md

 All pull requests are welcome.

 #Licenses
-This project used to be released under MIT, but I you can do whatever you want.
+This project used to be released under MIT, but you can do whatever you want.